 Standard algorithm design techniques: divide-and-conquer, greedy strategies, dynamic programming, linear programming, randomization, network flows, approximation algorithms.
 Brief introduction to NP-completeness: polynomial time reductions, examples of various NP-complete problems, self-reducibility.
 Additional topics may include approximation and randomized algorithms.
 Students will be expected to show good design principles and adequate skills at reasoning about the correctness and complexity of algorithms.

 CSC375H1.
-NOTE: Students not enrolled in the Computer Science Major or Specialist program at the UTSG, UTM, or UTSC are limited to a maximum of three 300-/400-level CSC/ECE half-courses.
+NOTE: Students not enrolled in the Computer Science Major or Specialist program at FAS, UTM, or UTSC, or the Data Science Specialist at FAS, are limited to a maximum of three 300-/400-level CSC/ECE half-courses.